 The Effectiveness of Different Ad Creatives

 What is ad creative?
 If you’ve ever tried to make your own, you might get overwhelmed with all the choices and where to start.
-Best ads come in different shapes and forms (and on different platforms).

 For instance, if you opt for Facebook ads, you’ll come across various sizes, designs, and above all – types.
 A video ad, an image ad, carousel ad, slideshow ad, canvas ad, story ad, and so (so, so, so….) much more.
 The choices are insane!

-So instead of going in-depth with every ad and their role in the customer’s journey, let’s focus on the core Facebook ad creative: image and video ads.
+So instead of going in-depth with every ad and its role in the customer’s journey, let’s focus on the core Facebook ad creative: image and video ads.
 Which performs better?
 It’s undisputed that video is all the rage nowadays.

 Therefore, plenty of online advertisers turn to video by default.
 Oberlo released some important marketing statistics last year that goes in favor of this trend.